 - Candidates must hold at least a Bachelor’s degree.

 - English language proficiency (a valid TOEFL score) is required.

 - A minimum of 5 years of professional experience in the respective field is required.

-- Candidates should be under 50 years of age and in sound health.
+- Candidates should be in sound health.

 - General Selection Criteria

 General Selection Criteria

 - Candidates should demonstrate potential for leadership and commitment to public service with an emphasis on national development needs.